 Let’s recap

-The upcoming changes to the Australian Privacy Principles represent more than a compliance hurdle.
+My belief is that the proposed changes to the Australian Privacy Principles represent more than a compliance hurdle.
 They are a chance for charities to rebuild trust, improve data quality and strengthen relationships with supporters.
-By moving away from vague collection statements and toward genuine, informed consent, charities will not only avoid regulatory risk — they will demonstrate respect for the people whose generosity makes their work possible.
+By moving away from vague collection statements and toward genuine, informed consent, charities will avoid regulatory risk and demonstrate respect for the people whose generosity makes their work possible.

 Consent is not a checkbox.
 It’s a commitment to transparency, respect and accountability.
 The charities that embrace this shift now will be the ones best placed to thrive in the new privacy era.